FionaMacNeill/dplyr_vlookup/README.md

 # VLOOKUP-style using dplyr
-Creating a new data set from ashes of broken dreams.
+Creating a new data set from the ashes of broken dreams.

 <img src="https://media.giphy.com/media/11XNtjXJeOL6Gk/giphy.gif" width="240" />
 via <a href="https://giphy.com/" target="_blank">GIPHY</a>